-For the avoidance of doubt, and subject to the above, undertakers may impose Fixed Charges by reference to a unit measurement (for example, per mega-litre).
-Furthermore, undertakers may offer more than one Fixed Charges in charging for a service provided in accordance with the present rules (for example, by differentiating between different geographic areas).
+For the avoidance of doubt, and subject to the above, undertakers may impose Fixed Charges by reference to a unit measurement (for example, per megalitre).
+Furthermore, undertakers may offer more than one Fixed Charge in charging for a service provided in accordance with the present rules (for example, by differentiating between different geographic areas).

-"Income Offset" means a sum of money, that may be offered by the undertaker, against the Infrastructure Charges, in recognition of revenue likely to be received by the relevant undertaker in future years for the provision of:
+"Income Offset" means a sum of money, that may be offered by the undertaker only under or in connection with any agreement entered into before 1 April 2025, against the Infrastructure Charges, in recognition of revenue likely to be received by the relevant undertaker in future years for the provision of:

-i) supplies of water to the premises connected to a Water Main; or ii) sewerage services to the premises connected to a Sewer, and "Income Offsetting" shall be construed accordingly;
+- i) supplies of water to the premises connected to a Water Main; or - ii) sewerage services to the premises connected to a Sewer, and "Income Offsetting" shall be construed accordingly;

 "Infrastructure Charge" means the charges described in section 146(2) of the Water Industry Act 1991.
+They are set to recover the costs of Network Reinforcement.